praekeltfoundation/patterns/docs/states/card-stack.rst

 Code
 ~~~~

-The state that implements this pattern is called the "BookletState" and
+The state that implements this pattern is called the BookletState_ and
 is documented at the `Go JSBox documentation`_.

 Implementations
 ~~~~~~~~~~~~~~~

 -   `Girl Hub Rwanda`_ uses a card stack to display content over USSD which is loaded from a Django based TastyPie API.
 -   `Wikipedia Text`_ uses a card stack to allow a user to retrieve chunks of a Wikipedia article's content via SMS.

 Notes